Last Updated on December 23, 2025 by Jan Barley

 Video Games: RPM $1.40

 The video game niche is one of YouTube’s largest and most influential categories.
-From game reviews and advanced walkthroughs to live streams and gameplay with entertaining commentary, your aming content could get millions of views if you’re a passionate creator.
+Your gaming content could get millions of views if you’re a passionate creator.

 On average, gaming YouTubers earn RPM rates of $1.40.
 But considering the massive popularity of gaming, why isn’t the RPM higher?
-Two key factors:
+Firstly, there’s a lot of competition and secondly, your screening to a younger audience with less disposable income.

 You gotta love gaming to work on a video channel.
 Gaming content resonates with kids and adults and remains a vibrant space for creators to showcase their passion and skills.